kulupu-lapo/poki/plaintext/2022/02/mi-pakala-tan-nasin-ni-mi-ante-e-lawa-mi.md

 ---
 title: mi pakala tan nasin ni. mi ante e lawa mi.
-original-title: Did I get lost along the way?
-Lose my mind for a new identity?
 description: "English Speakers - This is a toki pona translation of a fic I wrote last summer.
 It is entirely in toki pona, and if you don’t speak the language you’d be much better off reading the original lol.
 Also if you have a fic you want me